Bhawna1110/Future-smart-inventions/README.md

-# SmartTomorrow Innovations
+#  Future-Smart Inventions

-Welcome to Future Smart Inventions, a collection of groundbreaking inventions that pave the way for a sustainable future.
+Welcome to Future-Smart Inventions, a collection of groundbreaking inventions that pave the way for a sustainable future.

 ## Introduction

-Future Smart Inventions is a curated showcase of inventive technologies designed to address current and future challenges through sustainable solutions.
+Future-Smart Inventions is a curated showcase of inventive technologies designed to address current and future challenges through sustainable solutions.
 Each featured innovation contributes to a positive impact on the environment and society.

 ## Features